 Use a belt wide enough to carry the load without excessive tension.
 Wide, single ply belts are preferable to double ply belts due to the lower bearing pressures that result.

-The smallest pulley should not be less in diameter than that recommended by the belt manufacturer for the belt used, and in no case less in diameter than indicated in Table No. 1.
+The smallest pulley should not be less in diameter than that recommended by the belt manufacturer for the belt used.